Dr Rehana Ahmed, BA (Oxford), MA (Sussex), PhD (Nottingham Trent)

 ‘Mapping London in Amitav Ghosh’s The Shadow Lines’, in Indias Abroad: The Diaspora Writes Back, eds Rajendra Chetty and Pier Paolo Piciucco (Johannesburg: STE Publishers, 2004), pp. 70–88

-I have curated events featuring poets and novelists of Muslim heritage – including Moniza Alvi, Selma Dabbagh, Aamer Hussein, and Mirza Waheed – at the Middlesbrough Literary Festival and the Durham Book Festival.
-In collaboration with New Writing North, I also toured the children’s writer Wendy Meddour into two County Durham primary schools.
-As part of the conference ‘British Culture after 9/11’, which I co-convened, I took the acclaimed poet, playwright, and performer Avaes Mohammad to Middlesbrough and also facilitated an exhibition of contemporary Pakistani art curated by Madeline Clements.
-I have co-authored two articles on literary controversies for the Huffington Post: ‘Muslims Protest against H. G. Wells Book in 1930s Britain’, with Florian Stadtler; and 'Literary Controversies since the Rushdie Affair’, with Claire Chambers.
+I have curated events featuring writers (including Moniza Alvi, Avaes Mohammad, Selma Dabbagh, Aamer Hussein, Mirza Waheed and Wendy Meddour) at the Middlesbrough Literary Festival, Teesside University, the Durham Book Festival and, in collaboration with New Writing North, County Durham primary schools.
+I am co-author of two articles on literary controversies for the Huffington Post: ‘Muslims Protest against H. G. Wells Book in 1930s Britain’, with Florian Stadtler; and 'Literary Controversies since the Rushdie Affair’, with Claire Chambers.

-I co-designed and co-edited a public database on South Asians in Britain which attracts high levels of traffic from across the globe, and co-curated the panel exhibition ‘South Asians Making Britain, 1858-1950’, which toured to public libraries across Britain in 2010-11.
-With colleagues, I recently designed and led a public walk highlighting the history of the shared South Asian and Jewish presence in London’s East End.
+I am co-author of a public database on South Asians in Britain which attracts high levels of traffic from across the globe, and co-curated the panel exhibition ‘South Asians Making Britain, 1858-1950’, which toured to public libraries across Britain in 2010-11.
+I have also co-designed and led a public walk highlighting the history of the shared South Asian and Jewish presence in London’s East End.